Remisse/ecscalibur/README.md

 )
 ```

-## Using the framework
+## Using this framework

-If you're not sure about what Entity Component System is, you should read up on it before continuing on ([here](https://github.com/SanderMertens/ecs-faq), for instance).
-Otherwise, the following section will just be a very confusing read.
+If you're not familiar with the Entity Component System pattern, I recommend you read up on it before continuing on ([here](https://github.com/SanderMertens/ecs-faq), for instance).

 ### World